 [Section 130 amended by No. 59 of 1919 s.
 5; No. 36 of 2000 s.
 78.]

-131. Adjournment of polling on account of riot
+131. Adjourning polling due to riot etc.

 The presiding officer may adjourn the polling from day to day in any case where polling is interrupted or obstructed by riot or open violence.

-132. Adjournment in other cases
+132. Adjourning polling for other reasons

 (1) If from any cause any polling place is not opened on polling day, or, if opened, the poll cannot be proceeded with, the returning officer or the presiding officer may adjourn the polling for a period not to exceed 21 days, and shall forthwith give public notice of the adjournment.